Or browse the Topics Below

 Does proximity of a childcare centre matter? expand_more

-As a general rule, if your service is conveniently located to your home or workplace your days will likely go a lot more smoothly.
+Generally, if your service is located close to your home or workplace it will make your days easier.
 Drop-offs and pick-ups will be so much less stressful when you don’t have to factor in things like traffic that might make you late for a morning meeting, or a huge distance to cross should your child fall ill and you need to get to him or her quickly.

-These things matter to your day and they filter through to your child every time you say goodbye.
 Use Google maps and track the travel time to and from your chosen centre to ensure you leave yourself enough time for a proper goodbye.
+If you have time for a proper goodbye each morning it will make you feel less rushed and stressed and your child will settle more easily.

 When do I need to start looking for a childcare centre? expand_more

-Don’t leave it until it’s too late.
-It can be heartbreaking to miss out on a place at your top centre so remember to put your child’s name down on the waitlist early and confirm your requirements as regularly as possible.
+It can be heartbreaking to miss out on a place at your top centre, so remember to put your child’s name down on the waitlist early (some people do it when the child is born), and confirm your requirements as regularly as possible.

 What is the childcare subsidy? expand_more

-From 2018, accessing childcare was made more accessible.
-Providing higher levels of financial support to the families who earn the least aims to make the process of returning to work less financially draining.
-More importantly, this initiative will give your child an opportunity to take advantage of the benefits of an early childhood education.
+The Child Care Subsidy is provides higher levels of financial support to the families who earn the least, in order to make the process of returning to work less financially difficult.
+More importantly, this initiative gives your child an opportunity to take advantage of the benefits of an early childhood education.
 Family life is busy – in between juggling work and family life, there’s not a lot of time left to catch up on legislative changes, so we’ve outlined them for you.

 How much will I get back? expand_more